-In its third year of operation this small, wholly owned trading company, which organises weddings and conferences on site, generated income of £53,936 before gifting £36,916 to the Community.
-A further gift will be made in the current year.
-All proceeds go the Community of the Resurrection.
+In its third year of operation this small, wholly owned trading company, which organises weddings and conferences on site, generated income of £104,510.

+All profits go the Community of the Resurrection in accordance with the tax rules for charity trading.
 No member of the Community, or CR management receives any remuneration from this company.